html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 given assets that would be quite hard to replicate in pure SVG/CSS, or you are dealing with a photograph.
-While you could convert the image into SVG automatically, vectorizing photographs makes little sense because the scaled-up version wouldn't look good.
+While you could convert the image into SVG automatically, vectorizing photographs makes little sense because scaled-up versions usually don't look good.

 <h2 id="toc-bg">Background</h2>